President & CEO, Wolters Kluwer Health

 President & CEO, Wolters Kluwer Health, Clinical Solutions

-Arvind brings 24 years of general management, process and functional expertise to Wolters Kluwer Health.
-Prior to Wolters Kluwer Health, he spent over 10 years at General Electric Company (GE), where he held vice president/general manager positions for several business lines at GE Information Services, and senior product/service management positions at GE Medical Systems, including positions in the global nuclear/molecular medicine modality, service marketing and operations, and strategic planning/market research.
+Arvind brings 28 years of general management, process and functional expertise to Wolters Kluwer Health.
+Prior to Wolters Kluwer Health, he spent nearly 11 years at General Electric Company, where he held Vice President/General Manager positions for several business lines at GE Information Services, and senior product management/marketing/strategic planning roles at GE Medical Systems, including positions in the global nuclear medicine/PET modality, service marketing and operations, and strategic planning/market research.

 Education: BA, Case Western Reserve University; MBA, Case Western Reserve University